IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.1 Use Case #1: Generic AuditEvent pattern for FHIR RESTful operations

-Given the http RESTful operations of Create, Read, Update, Delete, and Search; the patterns defined here will capture sufficient information for audit analysis by an Audit Consumer actor
+Given the http RESTful operations of Create, Read, Update, Delete, and Search; the patterns defined here will capture sufficient information for audit analysis by an Audit Consumer actor.
+See [3:5.7.3 RESTful activities]](content.html#3573-restful-activities) for the pattern definitions and examples.

 #### 1:52.4.2.2 Use Case #2: Security token enhancement pattern

 Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human.
+Define how a activity AuditEvent (e.g. see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
+See [3:5.7.4 Security Token](content.html#3574-security-token) for the pattern definitions and examples.

-#### 1:52.4.2.3 Use Case #3: Privacy relevant event
+#### 1:52.4.2.3 Use Case #3: Privacy relevant disclosure event

-Given that a privacy relevant event is being recorded.
+Given that a privacy relevant disclosure event is detected, this use-case shows how the details of the event can be recorded.
+See [3:5.7.5 Privacy Disclosure Audit Message](content.html#3575-privacy-disclosure-audit-message)

 ## 1:52.5 BasicAudit Security Considerations